 α | [°; rad] | – deviation of the wave from the original direction of the plane wave |

-There will be amplification in directions where the wave path difference is equal to an even multiple of half waves.
+Amplification occurs in directions where the path difference is an even multiple of half-waves.

-The condition of the interference maximum in the case of a double slit is:
+The maximum interference condition for a double slit is:

 (2)